This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 But soon enough the surface flattens and hiking becomes easy and enjoyable again.
 This was one of my favorite parts of the hike thanks to the abundance of wildflowers of all sorts lining the trail.

-After about one and half kilometers from Platani spring we reached a dirt road.
-Right at the crossroads, another trail heads towards north (to your right) loosely following the road.
-It is marked well by yellow / orange triangle signs on the trees.
+After about one and a half kilometers from Platani Spring, we reached a dirt road.
+Right at the crossroads, another trail heads north (to your right) loosely following the road.
+It is marked well by yellow/orange triangle signs on the trees.

 After another kilometer, we passed the dirt road one more time on a large crossroad with signs for Kyprianos Monastery and Tamilthi.
 From here, the trail continues toward the Agios Georgios Chapel on the right side of the road with beautiful views opening up towards the Kyra Peak and Agios Georgios Gorge.

-There are multiple options to return back to civilization from Agios Georgios Chapel.
+There are multiple options to return to civilization from Agios Georgios Chapel.
 To get back to Amygdaleza you can either return the same way as you come or descend through the Agios Georgios Gorge.
-The 5 kilometers long path starts right at the spring and is marked by blue signs.
+The 5-kilometer-long path starts right at the spring and is marked by blue signs.

-Other option for those coming by public transport is to descend down to Fyli neighborhood to the west.
-The shortest trail to Fyli has around 6 kilometers and follows orange triangles and signs for Kyprianou Monastery.
-To find it, return the some way as you come keeping your eyes peeled for Kyprianou Monastery signs at the crossroads.
+Another option for those coming by public transport is to descend to Fyli neighborhood to the west.
+The shortest trail to Fyli is around 6 kilometers long and follows orange triangles and signs for Kyprianou Monastery.
+To find it, return the same way as you come keeping your eyes peeled for Kyprianou Monastery signs at the crossroads.

 We were in an adventurous mood and decided to explore the hills around the Koromilia summit before heading down to Fyli.
 From Agios Georgios Chapel we continued north towards the Kyra saddle and later followed the signs and blue markings for Pan’s Cave.